Goaty-yagi/portfolio-with-next.js/posts/nextJsImage.md

 ```

-The objectPosition attribute handles the movement of scale up or down. default value is
+The objectPosition attribute handles the stick out.
+Default value is
 ```javascript
    objectPosition="50% 50%"
 ```